ogmacorp/NeoVis/README.md

 ## Note

 Please note that the visualizer only works with simulation-like environments.
 It assumes that the client is running in real-time, and it streams whatever the latest state is for visualization.
-This makes is particularly handy for visualizing the OgmaNeo2 hierarchy during reinforcement-learning-like tasks and other realtime applications.
+This makes is particularly handy for visualizing the AOgmaNeo hierarchy during reinforcement-learning-like tasks and other realtime applications.

 ## Contributions